ut-ras/ras_site_old/README.md

 ========

-The official source for the official website of the UT Austin student branch of the IEEE Robotics & Automation Society.
+The official source for the official website of the UT Austin student branch of the IEEE Robotics & Automation Society [here](https://ras.ece.utexas.edu).

 This website uses Bootstrap 4.0 to look pretty.